-Alex Ho is a British-Chinese composer based in London whose work examines Chinese and Western cultures to explore transnational culture and identity.
-A composer on the London Symphony Orchestra's 'Soundhub' scheme and a Help Musicians UK Fusion Fund Artist for 2019/2020, Alex has had pieces performed by the Shanghai Philharmonic Orchestra, Psappha Ensemble, Juice Ensemble, Sixtrum, Ensemble Paramirabo, Roderick Williams, Sholto Kynoch, and the choirs of Christ Church Cathedral and Merton College, Oxford.
+Alex Ho is a British-Chinese composer based in London whose music explores transnational culture and identity.
+One of the London Symphony Orchestra's 'Soundhub' composers, Alex has had pieces performed/commissioned by the LSO, Shanghai Philharmonic Orchestra, Royal Opera House, National Opera Studio, Royal Academy of Dance, Psappha Ensemble, Juice Vocal Ensemble, Sixtrum, Ensemble Paramirabo, Roderick Williams, Sholto Kynoch, and the choirs of Christ Church Cathedral and Merton College, Oxford.
 His works have been heard in venues across the UK, Canada, Italy, Germany and China, on platforms including SoundState Festival (Southbank Centre, London), Sound Unbound (Barbican Centre, London), Hearing China (Shanghai Symphony Hall, Shanghai), Chinese Arts Now (LSO St. Luke's, London), Sound Festival (Aberdeen), nonclassical (London), Snape Maltings, Cheltenham Music Festival, Oxford Lieder Festival, HighScore Festival (Pavia, Italy), and BBC Late Junction.
-Alex was joint-winner of the Philip Bates Composition Competition in 2016, one of Sound and Music's 'New Voices 2018', and was featured on the British Music Collection, offering a "bold new perspective on the recent history of new music in the UK".
+Alex was joint-winner of the Philip Bates Composition Competition in 2016, one of Sound and Music's 'New Voices 2018', and a Help Musicians UK Fusion Fund Artist in 2019.
 He is the co-director of Tangram, an artist collective opening up spaces beyond the China-West dichotomy.